JBARiskManagement/MapPIG/docs/api/css.md

-# Mapthing CSS
+# MapPIG CSS

-Mapthing has a number of CSS classes for styling and adding functionality to your plugins' GUI.
+MapPIG has a number of CSS classes for styling and adding functionality to your plugins' GUI.
 Many of these classes are provided by 3rd party libraries.

 ## Select Picker